Sciver-Brunt bounces back from 'shocker' start

 "We are up for the task and when it comes around, we will be ready."

-In terms of her own form, Sciver-Brunt admits the pressure of playing in her last World Cup led to a dip in her usually high standards.
+In terms of her own form, Sciver-Brunt says the pressure of playing in her last World Cup led to a dip in her usually high standards.

 "I can see now that I was trying too hard," she added.
 "It is my last and I am desperate to put in a good performance - and any cricketer will know that when you try too hard, it all goes down the toilet!